equinor/radix-public-site/public-site/docs/src/guides/azure-key-vaults/index.md

                 ...
     ```
 ## Authorization
-There is two options for authorization to Azure Key Vault from a Radix application component
+There are two options for authentication to Azure Key Vault from a Radix application component
 - [Azure Service Principal Client ID and Client Secret](./#authorization-with-azure-service-principal-client-id-and-client-secret)
 - [Azure Managed Identity Federated Credentials](./#authorization-with-azure-managed-identity-federated-credentials)